louis-pham/modified_lenspix/README.md

 ## Todos
 * different output lmax not yet implemented
 * plotgrad.py randomly selects indices to plot arrows, need to come up with a cleaner solution

+## Acknowledgements

+I thank Professor J. Richard Bond, Alex van Engelen, George Stein, and Marcelo Alvarez for guiding me throughout the development of this code and the entire project during my research period.